obviateio/okta-node/README.md

 A small NodeJS framework for working with the [Okta](http://www.okta.com/) API

+# *NOTE* We are on version 2 now, this update broke all previous versions.
+Sorry!

 # Overview
 This API is a small layer that handles talking to the Okta API.
 Primarily:
 - Maps function calls to their correct Okta endpoints